 Sources & primary references

-- FDA, Cybersecurity in Medical Devices: Quality System Considerations and Content of Premarket Submissions (final guidance, February 2026)
+- FDA, Cybersecurity in Medical Devices: Quality Management System Considerations and Content of Premarket Submissions (final guidance, February 2026)

 - Section 524B of the Federal Food, Drug, and Cosmetic Act